GrandCru/GoogleSheets/README.md

 # Google Sheets

-`Google Sheets` is an Elixir library for fetching data in `CSV` format from a published Google spreadsheet.
+`Google Sheets` is an Elixir library for fetching Google spreadsheet in `CSV` format.
 It supports both fetching and saving a spreadsheet into a local directory as well as monitoring changes in a spreadsheet during applications runtime.
 The loaded (and potentially parsed and transformed) spreadsheet is stored in `ETS` table where the application can access it.

 [![Hex.pm Version](http://img.shields.io/hexpm/v/google_sheets.svg?style=flat)](https://hex.pm/packages/google_sheets)